How Do I Get a Custom Advergame Produced?

 Usually artwork and coding will happen simultaneously.
 We’ll usually get a rough prototype of the gameplay up and running while the artwork is being finished.
 So in most cases you’ll get to see and play a rough version of the game, before final artwork and animation is complete.
 You do need to be aware at this stage that it’s a rough work in progress, so if you have any issues it’s best just to report major, fundamental ones, not minor bugs or tweaks.
 Save them for later on (if they haven’t already been corrected by that point).
 This whole process can take anything from a number of weeks to a number of months.

 Music and sounds effects will also be produced at this stage.
-We use a professional freelance composer to produce the music and usually all sound effects are recorded and edited by us on a per project basis.
+We use a professional freelance composer to produce the game music and usually all sound effects are recorded and edited by us on a per project basis.
 If you have any specific requirements or ideas for the music (including things like style and instrumentation) please let us know.
 Otherwise we’ll give the composer an outline brief and he’ll be asked to produce the music based on seeing visuals and the game spec (and in some cases a game prototype if available).
 He’s brilliant at what he does and can compose in pretty much any style you care to mention, so in most cases it’s best to just leave him to it.
 Generally we include music and sound design free of charge.
 This includes basic sounds and one specially commissioned piece of background music.
 If you have more complex requirements, please let us know early on, as additional charges may apply.

 When the game is provisionally finished we’ll add in any front end graphics and functionality.
 This includes menu screens, scoreboards and where applicable, Facebook integration.